Rarestardev/VibePlayer/README.md

 - **User-friendly Interface:** Simple, intuitive, and smooth interface.
 - **Support for All Video Formats:** Play any video format without worry.

+ ## Dependencies

+This project uses the following open-source libraries:

+- **Room**: A library for database management, under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).
+- **Glide**: An image loading and caching library, under the [MIT License](https://opensource.org/licenses/MIT).
+- **ExoPlayer**: A media player for Android, under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

+Please refer to the respective licenses for more information.

 ## Installation

 1. Download the APK from [this link](#).
 (You can update this once you have the link)